Gemory: Description

-Gemory is mentioned in a manuscript labelled Fasciculus Rerum Geomanticarum.
+Gremory is mentioned in a manuscript labelled Fasciculus Rerum Geomanticarum.

 Legions and standing

-In the Pseudomonarchia, Lesser Key, and Dictionnaire, Gemory is ranked as a duke ruling 26 legions of spirits, but (still a duke) ruling 27 in the Munich Manual of Demonic Magic and ruling 5 or 42 legions as either a duke, prince, or captain, in the Liber Officiorium Spirituum.
+In the Pseudomonarchia, Lesser Key, and Dictionnaire, Gremory is ranked as a duke ruling 26 legions of spirits, but (still a duke) ruling 27 in the Munich Manual of Demonic Magic and ruling 5 or 42 legions as either a duke, prince, or captain, in the Liber Officiorium Spirituum.

 According to Rudd, Gremory is opposed by the Shemhamphorasch angel Poiel.